-Solihull Health & Wellbeing Strategy 2019 - 2023

-- Tackling health inequalities: a blueprint for Solihull 2021 2024 - Safeguarding Adults Strategy (date TBC) - Solihull Mental Health Strategy (new Action Plan)
+- Solihull Health & Wellbeing Strategy 2019 2023 2 - Tackling health inequalities: a blueprint for Solihull 2021 2024 3 - Safeguarding Adults Strategic Plan 2022-23 4 - Solihull Mental Health Delivery Plan 5

 3.0 OUR JOURNEY SO FAR

 In 2017, we identified four priorities for action in Solihull.
 These were considered in context of the national priorities and are the areas we acknowledged as having the greatest impact on reducing the number of suicides and improving the care of families of those who have taken their own life.